 The key concept of the GDPR is that no one can collect your personal data without your consent.
 And to give your consent, you must have a full picture of how it will be used.
 That’s your right to be informed.

 2. Right of access

-The right of access grants that if requested, a company should provide you with a copy of any of your personal information that they have.
-And they should also clarify you how they use it.
+The right of access grants that, if requested, a company should provide you with a copy of the personal information that they have.
+And they should also clarify to you how they use it.

-You can export all the personal information that HelpCrunch has about you from the “My account” section at any moment.
-If you also want to receive full chat transcripts, chat with us and we’ll send them your way.
+You can export all the personal information that HelpCrunch has about you from the “Account preferences” → “Export profile” at any moment.
+If you also want to receive full chat transcripts, chat with us, and we’ll send them your way.

 3. Right to rectification

-Under the GDPR, any EU citizen can demand to correct any of the errors in their personal data or complete it is necessary.
-So if you need to change any of your personal data or add corrections, chat with us and we’ll change it within no longer than 30 days.
+GDPR compliance implies that any EU citizen can demand to correct any of the errors in their personal data or complete it if necessary.
+So if you need to change any of your personal data or add corrections, chat with us, and we’ll change it within no longer than 30 days.